Joe Chialo: Ex-metal Singer Becomes Berlin's Culture Senator | LatestLY

 Tasks such as naming the new general director of Berlin's largest opera house, Deutsche Oper, and defining Berlin's role in the controversial Humboldt Forum, will be on his to-do list.

-But Chialo insists that culture should not be elitist.
-Whether it's the club scene, theaters, operas or museums, all have have a valid place in the cultural life of the capital, he says.
+But Chialo insists culture should not be elitist.
+Whether it's the club scene, theaters, operas or museums, all have a valid place in the cultural life of the capital, he says.

 Which is why Chialo wants to recognize Berlin's clubs as "cultural sites."